Kaiju Girl Caramelise

-Kaiju Girl Caramelise (乙女怪獣キャラメリゼ, Otome Kaijū Kyaramerize) is a seinen manga (Note: The demographic of a manga series is generally determined by the demographic of its magazine of publication.
-This particular series is noteworthy for being called a "shōjo" by the manga author and editors.) series by Spica Aoki.
+Kaiju Girl Caramelise (乙女怪獣キャラメリゼ, Otome Kaijū Kyaramerize) is a Japanese seinen manga (Note: The demographic of a manga series is generally determined by the demographic of its magazine of publication.
+This particular series is noteworthy for being called a "shōjo" by the manga author and editors.) series written and illustrated by Spica Aoki.
+It was serialized in the monthly manga magazine Monthly Comic Alive in February 2018, with Media Factory publishing the chapters in June of that same year.
+The series was later licensed by Yen Press for an English-language translation in North America.
+An anime television series adaptation produced by Liden Films aired from July to September 2026.

 The plot centers around a student named Kuroe Akaishi who suffers from a mysterious illness, and how it may impact her newfound love interest.
-Kaiju Girl Caramelise appeared as a serial in the monthly manga magazine Monthly Comic Alive starting in early 2018.
-Kadokawa Shoten has published the chapters in seven bound volumes.
-American publishing company Yen Press licensed the series for an English-language translation in North America.
-Seven of these volumes have been released so far.
-The English-language translated series has received positive reception from critics who called it "enjoyable".

 Plot

 Kuroe Akaishi is described as "Psycho-tan" by her classmates and is an outcast at school.
-She suffers from a rare, incurable illness that causes deformations in her body at random times.
+She suffers from a rare, incurable illness that causes deformations in her body when she feels very strong emotions, particularly romantic feelings.
 She is surprised one day to find that Arata Minami, a popular guy in her class, starts to pay attention to her and questions the weird new feelings she has around him.
 It isn't long before her mother confesses to Kuroe that she is in fact a kaiju, which confirmed a realistic "dream" the prior night that involved her monster form rampaging through Tokyo.
 Kuroe struggles and is dismissive of the information, and worries that Arata will not accept her for what she is (both human and monster form).